cccties/chilo-producer/README.md

 ### Usage Tips

-CHiLO Producer is made exclusively for producing CHiLO Books, but by modifing templates, CSS files, and construction files, an original CHiLO Book can be produced.
+CHiLO Producer is made exclusively for producing CHiLO Books, but by modifing templates, CSS files, and configuration files, an original CHiLO Book can be produced.
 -> [Usage Tips](https://github.com/cccties/chilo-producer/wiki/e03.Usage-Tips)

 ### Problems and Inquiries